 Currently, due the COVID-19 pandemic, we have transitioned to a motel sheltering model for the safety of our guests and staff.
 Since March of 2020, we have placed multiple unsheltered households into the safe, temporary shelter of our local partner motels.

 Our Housing Specialist and Care Management Teams focus on crisis intervention, permanent housing acquisition, health, education, employment, and transportation; however, our volunteers are the very core of this program.

-A small but caring and talented group of professionals at Family Promise of Morris County also staff our Day Center.
+A small but caring and talented group of professionals at Family Promise of Morris County also staff our Headquarters.
 Before the pandemic, guests could stop by during the day to receive one-on-one support, use computers, do laundry, and have access to a myriad of in-kind donations.
 Currently, our staff and resources are just a call away.